valentinvuillon/Saturation-audio-plugin/README.md

 How the plug-in works:
-The sample n of the output signal out[n] is f(in[n]) with in[n] the sample n of the input signal and f a waveshaping function which is a saturatiing function.
+The sample n of the output signal out[n] is f(in[n]) with in[n] the sample n of the input signal and f a waveshaping function which is a saturating function.
 The function can be visualized here: https://www.desmos.com/calculator/afrb5jz5m8

 The definition of this function is done in DSP_functions.cpp.